rakutentech/leofs_docs/configuration.rst

 Relationship of configuration files
 -----------------------------------

-Each configuration refers a set value of other nodes.
+Each configuration of node refers a set value of other name of nodes as follows:

-* Gateway and Storage refer an alias of Manager-master and an alias of Manager-slave.
-* Manager-master refer an alias of Manager-slave, on the other hand, Manager-slave refer an alias of Manager-master.

 .. image:: _static/images/leofs-conf-relationship.png
    :width: 700px

-SNMP-related configuration refers a directory name of SNMPA as the follows:
+SNMP-related configuration refers a directory name of SNMPA as follows:

 .. image:: _static/images/leofs-conf-relationship-snmpa.png
    :width: 700px